 The RNA-seq data is visualized using sashimi plots that plot RNA-seq coverage data alongside splice junction-spanning sequence reads, using compressed intron genomic coordinates.

 - The methods were developed in support of S. Farris, J. M. Ward, K.E.
-Carstens, M. Samadi, Y. Wang and S. M. Dudek, 2019: Hippocampal subregions express distinct dendritic transcriptomes that reveal unexpected differences in mitochondrial function in CA2
+Carstens, M. Samadi, Y. Wang and S. M. Dudek, 2019: Hippocampal subregions express distinct dendritic transcriptomes that reveal differences in mitochondrial function in CA2

 - Sashimi plots were originally envisioned by MISO Katz, Y, Wang ET, Silterra J, Schwartz S, Wong B, Thorvaldsdóttir H, Robinson JT, Mesirov JP, Airoldi EM, Burge, CB.: Sashimi plots: Quantitative visualization of alternative isoform expression from RNA-seq data.